zenliver/wp-study/wp-content/plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.21 =
+* Fixed a compatibility issue with Beaver Builder
+* Fixed an issue with extra backslashes when using quotes in field name
+* Removed the Toolset overlay while saving
+* Removed the dependency of GLOB_BRACE

+= 2.2.20 =
+* Fixed an issue that field title was not available on filter "wpt_field_options"
+* Fixed an issue with the background when resizing transparent indexed colored PNGs
+* Fixed an issue with special character entities import

+= 2.2.19 =
+* Fixed an issue when using 3rd party shortcodes on the WYSIWYG field

+= 2.2.18 =
+* Fixed an issue when adding option to checkbox / radio / select field
+* Fixed an issue with Custom Post Types loading (since WordPress 4.8.2)

+= 2.2.17 =
+* Fixed an issue when saving field conditional while the latest version of Views was active.
+* Updated the list of WordPress reserved names.
+* Fixed a formatting issue when using a WYSIWYG field in Content Templates.

 = 2.2.16 =
 * Fixed a bug with numeric validation used a different decimal sign than a dot.